 Membership fees, donations and memorials to the friends are tax deductible.
 These amounts fund our program of educating the public, providing funding and volunteer support for the Eloise Butler Wildflower Garden & Bird Sanctuary, and funding transportation grants for students to visit the Garden.
 The Friends have no paid staff, no offices and maintain non-program expenses to less than 5% of revenue.
 Memorials "in honor of" a living person or memorials for a deceased person are accepted and encouraged.
 For more information on membership or donations and memorials please click the Membership or Donations button above.

 1952: Clinton Odell describes the Garden and why he started The Friends of the Wild Flower Garden.

-The Summer 2017 issue of The Fringed Gentian™ has been issued.
-The Fall issue is scheduled for release in the early Winter 2017.
+The Spring 2018 issue of The Fringed Gentian™ has been issued.
+The Summer 2018 issue is scheduled for release in July.
 Contact editor Betsy McNerney (e-mail) on any questions.
 Past issues are available in the newsletter PDF archive.

 STUDENT TRANSPORTATION GRANT PROGRAM: